Haiti: Social infrastructures & capacity building for vetiver farmers

 Marie Eliane, beneficiary of the gardening project

-Since 2021, the Givaudan Foundation has been helping vetiver farmers in Haiti by promoting sustainable soil management to combat erosion, particularly in hilly areas.
-The project, involving over 300 cooperative members, aims to enhance agricultural practices and improve livelihoods.
-Currently, it focuses on strengthening the cooperative's organizational and technical capacities, supporting conservation practices across 30 hectares, and diversifying income sources.
+From 2021 to 2025, we have also been supporting vetiver farmers in Haiti by promoting sustainable soil management practices to combat erosion, particularly in hilly areas.
+The project, involving more than 300 cooperative members, aims to improve agricultural practices and strengthen livelihoods.
+It currently focuses on reinforcing the cooperative’s organisational and technical capacities, supporting conservation practices , and diversifying income sources.

 Find out more about our wellbeing projects in communities where Givaudan sources natural ingredients: